anvaka/simplegrad/README.md

 ## Debugging graphs

-Sometimes it cannot be obvious what happens in the graph (especially if your graph is complex part of large RNN network).
-You can use `Variable.getDot()` method to get computational graph in a dot format and visualize it with [Graphviz](http://www.graphviz.org/): or online tools (e.g. http://magjac.com/graphviz-visual-editor/) .
+Sometimes it cannot be obvious what happens in the graph (especially if your graph is complex part of large RNN).
+You can use `Variable.getDot()` method to get computational graph in a dot format and visualize it with [Graphviz](http://www.graphviz.org/) or online tools (e.g. http://magjac.com/graphviz-visual-editor/) .

 Let's take a simple example: